 Whether your business is in pharmaceuticals, biotech, medical devices, software, electronics, food and drink or renewable energy, intellectual property and intangible assets are likely to be core parts of what makes your business different and successful.
 We have the technical knowledge and practical experience to help you maximise your IP opportunities.

-The Finance Act 2009 introduced tax relief for capital expenditure on a broad range of intangible assets.
-The range of assets qualifying for relief is extensive and includes brands, trademarks, copyrights and goodwill so related to these assets.
+Tax relief is available for capital expenditure on a broad range of intangible assets.
+The range of assets qualifying for relief is extensive and includes patents, brands, trademarks, copyrights and goodwill so related to these assets.
 Finance Act 2014 extended this list of qualifying intangibles to include customer lists in certain instances.
 Companies carrying on a trade are entitled to claim a tax write-off over the accounting life of the asset, or over 15 years.
 In prior years, the relief claimable was restricted to 80% of trading profits related to such assets, however this restriction has been removed in Finance Act 2014.

 - Maximising deductions for IP purchases